LAHIRUAUTO/PSS_BDD/README.md

 #### Utils

-This package is responsible for maintaining all the generic utilities and common functionalities accros the project like, Browser initiations, Flie readers, Constructor injections, Email sevrvice, Zip util and general selenium functions Etc...
+This package is responsible for maintaining all the generic utilities and common functionalities across the project like, Browser initiations, File readers, Constructor injections, Email sevrvice, Zip util and general selenium functions Etc...

 #### POM